Top of the pageActionset

 - How to handle missed doses.
 Talk with your doctor about what you should do if you accidentally miss a dose of a medicine.
 Discuss what to do for each medicine, because it may be different for each one.

 - Your medicine costs.
 Ask your doctor if you can take generic medicines that cost less than brand names.
+Compare prices between several drugstores, and think about buying your medicines by mail.

 - Tests to monitor your medicine.
 You may have regular blood tests to monitor how the medicine is working in your body.
 You may have to test to check how much medicine is in your body.
 Your doctor will likely let you know when you need to have the tests.
 Your doctor wants to be sure that your medicine isn't harming you and that you're getting the right dose.